Master of Fisheries Science: Eligibility

 The postgraduate degree Master of Fisheries Science is a two-year course offered in various disciplines.
 Candidates possessing a Bachelor of Fisheries Science degree from SAU are eligible for admission through a common entrance test conducted by various universities.
 ICAR common syllabus for M.F.Sc. programme is periodically revised.
 The programme has 55 total credits, including 1 credit for seminar and 15 credits for research.

-The Doctor of Philosophy (Ph.D.) is a three-year course offered in various displines.
+The Doctor of Philosophy (Ph.D.) is a three-year course offered in various disciplines.
 The Ph.D. programmes are offered in regular and part-time mode.
 Candidates possessing a basic B.F.Sc. degree from SAU are eligible for admission through a common entrance test conducted by various universities.
 The programme has 75 total credits, including 2 credits for seminar and 45 credits for research.

 Various colleges are awarding Master (MFSc) degrees, Doctoral degree and M.Phil in the field of fisheries science and conducting various training programmes and diploma and certificate courses in fisheries.